huggingface/blog/mask2former.md

 Here, we can see that the model is capable of detecting the individual cats and remotes in the image.
 Semantic segmentation on the other hand would just create a single mask for the "cat" category.

-## Fine-tuning Mask2Former in Transformers
+To perform inference with OneFormer, which has an identical API except that it also takes an additional text prompt as input, we refer to the [demo notebook](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/OneFormer).

-For fine-tuning Mask2Former on a custom dataset for either instance, semantic and panoptic segmentation, check out our [demo notebooks](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/MaskFormer/Fine-tuning).
-Both MaskFormer and Mask2Former share a similar API so upgrading from MaskFormer to Mask2Former is easy and requires very minimal changes.
+## Fine-tuning Mask2Former and OneFormer in Transformers

-The demo notebooks make use of `MaskFormerForInstanceSegmentation` to load the model whereas you'll have to switch to using `Mask2FormerForUniversalSegmentation` to load a Mask2Former model.
+For fine-tuning Mask2Former/OneFormer on a custom dataset for either instance, semantic and panoptic segmentation, check out our [demo notebooks](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/MaskFormer/Fine-tuning).
+MaskFormer, Mask2Former and OneFormer share a similar API so upgrading from MaskFormer is easy and requires minimal changes.

-The image preprocessing part would not require any changes since MaskFormer and Mask2Former share a common image processor, that is, `MaskFormerImageProcessor`.
+The demo notebooks make use of `MaskFormerForInstanceSegmentation` to load the model whereas you'll have to switch to using either `Mask2FormerForUniversalSegmentation` or `OneFormerForUniversalSegmentation`.
+The image preprocessing part would not require any changes for Mask2Former, since MaskFormer and Mask2Former share a common image processor, that is, `MaskFormerImageProcessor`.
 You can also load the image processor using the `AutoImageProcessor` class which automatically takes care of loading the correct processor corresponding to your model.
+OneFormer on the other hand requires a `OneFormerProcessor`, which prepares the images, along with a text input, for the model.

 # Conclusion

 That's it!
-You now know about the difference between instance, semantic and panoptic segmentation, as well as how to use "universal architectures" such as Mask2Former using the [🤗 transformers](https://huggingface.co/transformers) library.
+You now know about the difference between instance, semantic and panoptic segmentation, as well as how to use "universal architectures" such as Mask2Former and OneFormer using the [🤗 transformers](https://huggingface.co/transformers) library.

 We hope you enjoyed this post and learned something.
-Feel free to let us know whether you are satisfied with the results when fine-tuning Mask2Former.
+Feel free to let us know whether you are satisfied with the results when fine-tuning Mask2Former or OneFormer.

 If you liked this topic and want to learn more, we recommend the following resources:

-- Our [demo notebooks](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/Mask2Former), which give a broader overview on inference with Mask2Former and visualizing its results.
+- Our demo notebooks for [MaskFormer](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/MaskFormer), [Mask2Former](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/Mask2Former) and [OneFormer](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/OneFormer), which give a broader overview on inference (including visualization) as well as fine-tuning on custom data.
-- The [live demo](https://huggingface.co/spaces/shivi/mask2former-demo) on the Hugging Face Hub which you can use to quickly try out Mask2Former on sample inputs of your choice.
+- The [live demo](https://huggingface.co/spaces/shi-labs/OneFormer) on the Hugging Face Hub which you can use to quickly try out OneFormer on sample inputs of your choice.